 Excess weight leads to both structural and functional abnormalities of many organ systems of the body.
 Recent studies revealed that adipose tissue produces biologically active leptin, tumor necrosis factor-alpha, plasminogen activator inhibitor-1, and adiponectin which are closely related with the development of complications (19).
-For instance, the cardiovascular field has recently shown a great interest in the role of inflammation in development of atherosclerosis and numerous studies indicated that inflammation plays a significant role in the pathogenesis of atherosclerosis and thrombosis (20, 21).
+For example, the cardiovascular field has recently shown a great interest in the role of inflammation in the development of atherosclerosis and numerous studies indicated that inflammation plays a significant role in the pathogenesis of atherosclerosis and thrombosis (20, 21).
 Adipose tissue is involved in the regulation of cytokines (22).
 On the other hand, individuals with excess weight will have an increased circulating blood volume as well as an increased cardiac output, thought to be the result of increased oxygen demand of the excessive fat tissue.
 The prolonged increase in circulating blood volume can lead to myocardial hypertrophy and decreased compliance, in addition to the common comorbidity of hypertension.
-In addition to the hypertension, the prevalences of high FPG, high serum total cholesterol, and low HDL-C, and their clustering were all raised with the higher BMI (23).
-Combination of these cardiovascular risk factors will eventually lead to an increase in left ventricular stroke with higher risks of arrhythmias, cardiac failure, and sudden cardiac death.
-Similarly, the incidences of CHD and stroke have increased with a higher BMI in the other studies (23, 24), and risk of death from all causes including cancers increases throughout the range of moderate and severe excess weight for both genders in all age groups (25).
-As another consequence of excess weight on health, the cholelithiasis cases had a significantly higher mean BMI in the present study (31.0 versus 28.9 kg/m2, p<0.01) similar to the previous reports (8, 9).
-Probably as a consequence of the significantly higher BMI, the prevalences of hypertension (26.3% versus 13.1%, p<0.001) and hypertriglyceridemia (25.0% versus 18.0%, p<0.05) were also higher in the cholelithiasis patients.
-The relationship between excess weight and elevated BP and hypertriglyceridemia is already described in the metabolic syndrome (26), and clinical manifestations of the syndrome include obesity, dyslipidemia, hypertension, insulin resistance, and proinflammatory as well as prothrombotic states (27).
+In addition to the hypertension, the prevalence of high FPG, high serum total cholesterol, and low HDL-C, and their clustering were all raised with the higher BMI (23).
+Combination of these cardiovascular risk factors will eventually lead to an increase in left ventricular stroke work with higher risks of arrhythmias, cardiac failure, and sudden cardiac death.
+Similarly, the incidence of CHD and stroke have increased with a higher BMI in other studies (23, 24), and risk of death from all causes including cancers increases throughout the range of moderate and severe excess weight for both genders in all age groups (25).
+As another consequence of excess weight on health, the cholelithiasis cases had a significantly higher mean BMI value in the present study (31.0 versus 28.9 kg/m2, p<0.01) similar to the previous reports (8, 9).
+Probably as a consequence of the significantly higher BMI, the prevalence of hypertension (26.3% versus 13.1%, p<0.001) and hypertriglyceridemia (25.0% versus 18.0%, p<0.05) were also higher in the cholelithiasis group.
+The relationship between excess weight and elevated BP and hypertriglyceridemia has already been described in the metabolic syndrome or aging syndrome, or accelerated endothelial damage syndrome (26), and clinical manifestations of the syndrome include obesity, dyslipidemia, hypertension, insulin resistance, and proinflammatory as well as prothrombotic states (27).
 The above confirmed increased risk of cholelithiasis in obese diabetics with hypertriglyceridemia may also be an indicator of its association with the metabolic syndrome (10, 26).
 Although the presence of some conflicting results in the literature (12-14), we did not find any significant association between cholelithiasis and smoking in the present study (p>0.05).
-On the other hand, the lower prevalence of hyperbetalipoproteinemia in the cholelithiasis patients in the present study (9.7% versus 18.0%, p<0.05), although the significantly higher mean BMI values of them, should be researched with further studies.
-As a conclusion, cholelithiasis is a common pathology in society and nearly four-fold more frequent in women, particularly in their fifties.
-There are significant relationships between cholelithiasis and parameters of the metabolic syndrome including female predominance, elder age, BMI, obesity, hypertension, and hypertriglyceridemia.
-On the other hand, the significantly lower prevalence of hyperbetalipoproteinemia in the cholelithiasis patients should be researched with further studies.